docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 Receiving messages
 ------------------
 An application can be the target of a message; that is, it receives an unsolicited message from another application.
-An unsolicited message is handled by the static :ref:`BridgeTalk.onReceive <missing link>` callback function in the target application.
+An unsolicited message is handled by the static :ref:`BridgeTalk.onReceive <bridgetalk-onreceive>` callback function in the target application.
 See :ref:`handling-unsolicited-messages`.

 An application that sends a message can receive response messages; that is, messages that come as the